IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_target.html.markdown

 - `share_target` - (String) The unique identifier of the share target
 - `resource_type` - (String) The type of resource referenced.
 - `vpc` - (String) Unique ID of the VPC
   ~> **Note**
   If access_control_mode is:
-  `security_group`: The VPC for the virtual network interface for this share mount target `vpc`: The VPC in which instances can mount the file share using this share mount target
+  `security_group`: ID of the VPC for the virtual network interface of this share mount target `vpc`: ID of the VPC in which instances can mount the file share using this share mount target